Everett Ernest Blakely: Missions

 Captain Blakely's formation successfully attacked a Messerschmitt aircraft factory in Regensburg, damaging all critical buildings in the complex.
 After completing the strike, his group continued over the Alps to Algeria.
 Colonel Curtis LeMay led the overall Regensburg mission.
 Blakely flew a new B-17F, #23393, retaining the name Just A Snappin.
 For its performance on this operation, the 100th Bomb Group received its first Presidential Unit Citation.
 The mission lasted over 11 hours, and on 29 September 1943, Captain Blakely was awarded the Distinguished Flying Cross by Curtis LeMay for his valor.

 VIII Bomber Command Mission No. 88 – On 31 August 1943, during the return from Algeria, the 100th Bomb Group, led by Captain Blakely, flew to Thorpe Abbotts and conducted an attack on an airfield at Bordeaux-Mérignac en route.
 No aircraft from the 100th Bomb Group were lost during this mission.

 VIII Bomber Command Mission No. 97 – On 16 September 1943, Captain Everett Blakely flew as lead pilot of the 100th Bomb Group in Just A Snappin, undertaking a mission to bomb a U-boat base in France.

 VIII Bomber Command Mission No. 100 – On 23 September 1943, Major Flesher, serving as Group Air Executive, accompanied Captain Blakely on a mission to Vannes, targeting the port facilities.
 No aircraft from the 100th Bomb Group were lost during this operation.

-Blakely's 18th mission was VIII Bomber Command Mission 111, which took place in Bremen, Gemrany on 8 October 1943.
+Blakely's 18th mission was VIII Bomber Command Mission 111, which took place in Bremen, Germany on 8 October 1943.
 This was the first mission in which strips of aluminum were dropped to jam German radar (what became known as "Chaff" or "Window").
 On this day, the crew of Just A Snappin was credited with shooting down nine Nazi fighters, which is the highest record for a single plane on a single mission during this war.
 The bomber lost two engines, causing it to lose altitude and nearly requiring her to land in the North Sea.
 Staff Sergeant Lester Saunders, a gunner, was killed in action on this mission.
 22 planes from the 100th Bomb Group flew this mission.
 Just A Snappin was heavily damaged, and crash landed at an unused RAF base in England.
 Five crew members were injured and received purple hearts.
 The salvage crew counted over 800 holes in the B-17 from flak, machine gun bullets and 20 mm cannon shells.
 Everett Blakely received the Silver Star medal for his service during this mission.